madeleineprak/Gif-Library/README.md

 # Gif-Library
+Do you ever wish you could teleport anywhere instead of sitting at your desk?
+Well now you can!
+Take a quick mental vactation and choose anywhere in the world you want to see more of.
 This is an app that allows users to desired destination spots.
-Click [here](https://madeleineprak.github.io/Gif-Library/) to try it.
+Click [here](https://madeleineprak.github.io/Gif-Vacation/) to try it.

 Tools utilized:
 * HTML